Coordinated Universal Time (UTC) Explained

 UTC and GMT

 UTC is commonly referred to as Greenwich Mean Time (GMT) when not counting the precise accuracy regarding fractions of a second.
-GMT is a historical term that has been widely used in many ways.
 GMT was first adopted as the world’s time standard at the Washington Meridian Conference in 1884.
-GMT is no longer the basis for civil time but is now loosely interchanged with UTC to refer to time kept on the Greenwich meridian (longitude zero).
-Places such as the United Kingdom observe GMT during the non-daylight saving period.
+It is no longer the basis for civil time but is now loosely interchanged with UTC to refer to time kept on the Greenwich meridian.

 The use of GMT is no longer recommended in technical contexts because of its ambiguity.
-A day of GMT began at noon (12:00) in astronomical and nautical almanacs prior to 1925 (the day of UTC starts at midnight (00:00), unlike GMT).
-This reckoning of GMT is now called Greenwich Mean Astronomical Time and is no longer used.
+A day of GMT began at noon (12:00) in astronomical and nautical almanacs prior to 1925.
+The day of UTC on the other hand, starts at midnight (00:00).
+This definition of GMT is also known as Greenwich Mean Astronomical Time.
 People using old editions of the almanacs for historical research should be aware of the previous convention.

 UT1 and UTC

-According to the US Naval Observatory (USNO), one can think of UT1 as a time that the Earth’s rotation determines.
+According to the US Naval Observatory (USNO), one can think of UT1 as time determined by the Earth’s rotation.
 One has no control over it, whereas UTC is a human invention.
 It is relatively easy to manufacture highly precise clocks that keep UTC, while the only “clock” keeping UT1 precisely is the Earth itself.

 Nevertheless, it is desirable that the civil time scale should not be very different from the Earth's time.
 UTC cannot differ from UT1 by more than 0.9 seconds.
 A one-second change called a “leap second” is introduced into UTC if it appears that the difference between the two kinds of time may approach this limit.
 This occurs on average about once every year to a year and a half.